NatureUniverse/Simple-Autorespond/README.md

 GNU General Public License 3.0

-This code can use on 채팅 자동응답 봇(developer: darktornado)(GooglePlayStore)
+This code can use on
+chat autoresponder bot(GooglePlayStore)(App developer: darktornado)